 The church appears abandoned, but there is actually a strong support group of church descendants who attend an annual reunion on the church grounds every August.
 As you click and scroll the gallery photos below, you will see a photo of one of these reunions that makes a strong point.
 In this photo are four generations of family descendants who came from several states to touch and feel their roots, and to pass the stories down to the younger generations.
 These efforts have been led for many years by George Turner, whose father was the last Deacon of an active Antioch congregation.
 They have been able to make some repairs and keep the grounds neat but more support will be required to save this important part of Georgia’s history.
 You will also see a few photos of the graveyard that contain so many stories.
 There are 75 recorded interments there but Deacon Turner, before his death, also documented 71 interments in unmarked graves that are located in the little yard.
 Unmarked graves were common in many of the older cemeteries and especially in African American cemeteries.
 Headstones were just beyond the reach of many of these early 20th century farmers and their families.
 We are fortunate that Deacon Turner documented these interments.

 In front of the church is a solar box containing very interesting aspects of Antioch history.
 It is well worth a visit and a listen.
-The four audio files can be accessed here as well.
-THE CHURCH - THE CEMETARY - A REVIVAL - MEMORIES OF ANTIOCH
+The four audio files can be accessed on the video virtual tour.
+THE CHURCH - THE CEMETERY - A REVIVAL - MEMORIES OF ANTIOCH

 As stated earlier, the Antioch Baptist church building is suffering significant damage from top to bottom.
 But, engineering analysis reveals that with money, time and local support it can be successfully restored.
 Though the damage to the brick corner foundation shown looks daunting, a local contractor declares that it can be repaired at a reasonable cost.
 As you can see most of the remaining brick piers are not so severely compromised.